 In conclusion, it is worth saying that all individuals and groups had extensive opportunities to put their perspectives and data to the Treasury during its review; certainly SIBA (of whom we are a member) was extremely active in this regard.
 The Treasury has now come to its initial broad conclusions which are extremely modest in the context of the overall scheme and, unlike SIBA’s proposal, cost neutral for a government in an (even more) difficult financial position.
 Further details will be available in the autumn.

 In the meantime, I would suggest the industry has a more fundamental issue facing it; the accelerating decline in cask beer sales (see chart below, data pre-COVID-19).
-At this rate of decline there won’t be much of a market to argue over.

 With best wishes,